ryanardo/tutorial-webpack-demo/README.md

 # PART 6.
 Output Management
 * Add multiple entry points, and outputs corresponding exits (EXPLAIN WITH GREATER DETAIL IN FINAL DRAFT).

+# PART 7.
+Development
+* Add line 'devtool: 'inline-source-map',' to the webpack config file to have JavaScript monitor your source files and bugs after they have been bundled into a single file.